 To this end, all the aforementioned advantages of our approach are demonstrated in our numerical experiments.
-We show that our method is extremely efficient in terms of computational requirements and it can be applied to models with millions of parameters even when the Hessian is dense.
+We show that our method is efficient in terms of computational requirements and it can be applied to models with millions of parameters even when the Hessian is dense.
 In particular, the experiments suggest that the proposed methods are well-suited for problems with low-rank Hessian matrix---an assumption that is satisfied in most practical problems, especially in non-convex settings.
 Our numerical experiments suggest that the proposed method behaves similarly to the cubic Newton method (in terms of efficiency and ability to escape saddle points) but with significantly less computational requirements.
 Moreover, we apply the method to the minimization of a deep autoencoder model, which is known to exhibit numerous flat regions and saddle points.
 The results demonstrate that the proposed method escapes saddle points and flat regions significantly more efficiently than Adam, despite constructing its iterates in a much smaller subspace.

-\section{Background and method}
+\section{Background and Method}

 In this section, we briefly discuss the main components of multilevel optimization methods, and introduce the coarse-grained model, which we later modify to compute search directions.
 In the optimization literature, multilevel methods are also referred to as multigrid methods.
-Since there is no notion of ''grid" in the proposed algorithm we use the term multilevel, but in the context of this paper the two terms are equivalent.
-Multilevel optimization methods have two components: (1) A hierarchy of coarse models, and (2) Linear prolongation and restriction operators used to ``transfer" information up and down the hierarchy of models.
+Since there is no notion of ``grid'' in the proposed algorithm we use the term multilevel, but in the context of this paper the two terms are equivalent.
+Multilevel optimization methods have two components: (1) A hierarchy of coarse models, and (2) Linear prolongation and restriction operators used to ``transfer'' information up and down the hierarchy of models.
 In this section, we describe these two components; however, for simplicity, we consider a two-level hierarchy.
 Our results can be extended to more than two levels without substantial changes.

-\subsection{The Coarse-Grained Model and Main Assumptions}
+\subsection{The Coarse-grained Model and Main Assumptions}

 We first develop the proposed methodology for a convex optimization model.
 The non-convex case is discussed in Section \ref{sec non-convex newton}.
 Consider the following model,